tox-dev/tox/docs/example/basic.rst

     [testenv]
     deps =
         docutils        # comes from standard PyPI
-        :DEV:mypackage  # will be installed from custom "DEV" pypi url
+        :DEV:mypackage  # will be installed from custom "DEV" PyPI url

 This configuration will install ``docutils`` from the default Python PYPI server and will install the ``mypackage`` from